Team612/CodeConventions/GitConventions.md

 #### Prefixes
 With few exceptions, valid branch names have one of the following grouping tokens:

-* *dev* - a branch that contains a new feature to the code.
+* *dev* - a branch that contains code for a new feature or functionality.
 Example: `dev/pneumatics`

 * *wip* - similar to a dev branch, except that the member is certain that the branch will not be implemented for a long time.
 Example: `wip/2ballauto`